As exciting as it is, sometimes people need a break from politics.

 I don't think I could've faced the world if the game hadn't ended with that.

+--- Dr. Venture: You know I feel so dirty when they start talking cute.
+Monarch: Get used to it.
 Dr. Venture: I should tell her that I love her, but that point is probably moot.
+Monarch: Are you reciting Jesse's Girl?

 No comments: